keguar/append-only-storage/README.md

 * continue processing writes and deletions, storing new objects content to new data stream file, saving writes and deletions information to new index file;
 * back up all static files of storage (that is all files except two newly created at second step in background while storage is functioning in normal mode.

-Note: since files remain static forever backup procedure can be implemented in incremental way.
+<b>Note:</b> since files remain static forever backup procedure can be implemented in incremental way.

 Background defragmentation procedure